 How is the money I invest in shares protected?

-The Society is registered with the Financial Conduct Authority (FCA) which has strict rules to protect your investment.
+The Society is registered with the Financial Conduct Authority (FCA) and operates under the provisions of the Cooperative and Community Benefit Societies Act which has strict rules to protect your investment.

 Could I lose money buying shares in The Bell?

 It’s extremely unlikely that you would lose money; however there is a very small element of risk involved as outlined in our Share Prospectus.